-Figure 1: Contraceptive Prevalence Rates Vary Widely in Tanzania
+Figure 1: Modern Contraceptive Prevalence Rates Vary Widely in Tanzania\

-\CPR calculated for all women.
-Other sub-groups and regions calculated with married women only.
-Source: Tanzania Demographic and Health Survey 2010
+\mCPR calculated for married women only.
+Source: Tanzania Demographic and Health Survey 2015-16

 WHAT HAVE WE ACHIEVED?

 Unprecedented Commitments

 July 11th, 2012, marks a key moment in Tanzanian history, when then-President Hon.
 Dr. Jakaya Mrisho Kikwete joined hands with global leaders at the London Summit on Family Planning, sparking the Family Planning 2020 (FP2020) partnership.
 Through FP2020, leaders pledged to increase resources for family planning in order to enable 120 million more women and girls to gain access to contraception by 2020.